Enter GrameenEnergy.com

 for remote locations.
 It is manufactured using large plastic barrels that are used globally for transporting a wide range

-Minesto.(http://www.minesto.com/) Deep Green is unique in its ability to extract cost-effectively electrical energy from slow water movements
+of fluid materials, yet they are rarely reused and are resource intensive to recycle.
+(Winner) Minesto.(http://www.minesto.com/) Deep Green is unique in its ability to extract cost-effectively electrical energy from slow water movements

 in tidal sites.
 This is achieved through the movement of a kite through the water which increases the flow velocity into the